 This job would require some degree of adult supervision, but it could be a good way for him to learn how and why schedules are important.
 The dog doesn't care if you don't feel like walking him—when it's time to go, it's time to go.

 But get to know the animal in question before you let your child take on this type of job with another family.
 Pets can be quirky.
-A large Dalmatian that takes off like a bullet whenever a car backfires can drag your child for miles and cause injury.
+A large Dalmatian that takes off like a bullet whenever a car backfires can be very difficult if not impossible for a child to handle.

 And if you're a cat person?
 A 9-year-old can safely handle that litter box with a little instruction.